metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

          cylc run runtime-tutorial

-      If all goes well you will see the ``get_observations`` tasks run and succeed in the cylc GUI.
+      If all goes well the suite will startup, the tasks will run and succeed.
+      Note that the tasks which do not have a ``[runtime]`` section will still run though they don't do anything as they don't call any scripts.

       Once the suite has reached the final cycle point and all tasks have succeeded the suite will automatically shutdown.

       ..
 TODO: Advise on what to do if all does not go well.